DonatienSubts/Imap-mail-reader/README.md

 `reader.Connect()` to connect to the imap server using credentials

-`reader.getUnreadMails()` to instantiate messages attributes containing all mails
+`reader.getUnreadMails()` to instantiate messages attributes containing all unread mails

 `reader.messages` is a variable containing a list of message class